Construction loans — build it right from the start.

 A one-time close (or construction-to-perm) loan combines the construction financing and permanent mortgage into a single closing.
 You lock your rate upfront, pay closing costs once, and avoid the risk of rate changes during construction.

-Yes — many construction loans include the land purchase in the total loan amount.
+Yes — our construction loans can include the land purchase in the total loan amount.
 If you already own the land, its appraised value can usually count toward your equity/down payment.

 Construction loan rates are typically higher than permanent mortgage rates during the build phase.
 With a one-time close, the permanent rate is locked at closing.
 Standalone construction loans may require you to refinance at the end, subject to market rates.